Equipment Latest change 2017-10-02

 PC Program

-The Analisys Program, also written in FPC and Lazarus IDE shows us the behaviour of the pendulum over somewhat longer time, as it emerges from the logfiles.
+The Program Analyse2212 reads the log files and shows us the behaviour of the pendulum over somewhat longer time.

 Read more.......